Guide to International Travel

 - Am I comfortable disclosing my disability and/or accommodation needs on any applications, or in country, if asked?

 When exploring potential international host sites, you may need to inquire about or research the following, depending on your disability.
-Possible individuals to consult with include the Cornell Abroad office, the international experience planners, the host site in-country, your primary healthcare provider, and your SDS Counselor:
+Possible individuals to consult with include the Cornell Abroad office, the international experience planners, the host site in-country, your primary healthcare provider, and SDS:

 - What is the host country’s perceptions or views of individuals with disabilities?